UEGMobile/angular-nonlossyascii/README.md

 ## Usage

-Require the module in your app and call NLAscii.encodeToNonLossyAscii(text) and NLAscii.decodeFromNonLossAscii(text).
+Require the module in your app and call:

+    NLAscii.encodeToNonLossyAscii(text)

+and

+	NLAscii.decodeFromNonLossAscii(text).

 Example: